ovh/ovh-warp10-datasource/README.md

 * `$interval`, corresponding to `$end - $start`

-Then you can use these variables in your Warpscript script, for example for a FETCH.
+Then you can use these variables in your WarpScript script, for example for a FETCH.

-Examples of Warpscript scripts:
+Examples of WarpScript scripts:

 1. Generated sinusoids